 Roadmaps give a first description of planned Commission initiatives.
 They describe the problem that the initiative aims to address and possible policy options.
-It also provides an overview of the different planned stages in the development of the initiative, including consultation of stakeholders and impact assessment work.
-In case an impact assessment will not be carried out, the Roadmap explains why.
+They also provide an overview of the different planned stages in the development of the initiative, including consultation of stakeholders and impact assessment work.
+If an impact assessment will not be carried out, the Roadmap explains why.

 Roadmaps allow stakeholders to be informed about the Commission's work and to feed in comments at an early stage.
-They also allow them to plan and organise their participation to the public consultation.
+They also allow them to plan and organise their participation in the public consultation.

 Roadmaps are required for Commission initiatives that may have significant direct economic, social or environmental impacts, covering:

-It should be noted that initiatives that are not expected to have significant direct impacts do not require a roadmap nor an impact assessment.
+Initiatives that are not expected to have significant direct impacts do not require a roadmap or an impact assessment.

 To be notified by e-mail on new roadmaps and/or public consultations, subscribe to Commission at work – Notifications or, if you represent an organization or are a self-employed individual carrying out activities influencing the policy and decision-making processes of the EU institutions, to theTo be informed when new roadmaps are published, subscribe to the EU Transparency Register.